harsharora21/PriceBot/README.md

 Step 3 - A model is created with specfied name

-Load that model in other scripts to do predictions
+Load that model in other scripts to speculate.